Agriculture in Ireland: Agriculture today

 Agriculture in Ireland is a major component of the modern economy of the Republic of Ireland.
 A major livestock producer, Ireland has very limited horticultural and grain production on account of its topography and climate.
 Ireland manufactures many derivatives and value-added products from its livestock base.
 However, much of its beef and dairy products are exported.
 Ireland imports around 80 percent of its animal feed, food, and beverage needs.
-Ireland receives a considerable proportion of its agricultural commodity and grocery product needs from the United Kingdom, although this declined by 25 percent in the first half of 2021 on account of additional customs and logistical complexities following the U.K.’s departure from the European Union.
-Ireland also imports from E.U. countries such as the Netherlands (beer, cut flowers), France (beer, wine), and Italy (wine, non-alcoholic beverages).
+Ireland receives a considerable proportion of its agricultural commodity and grocery product needs from the United Kingdom, although this declined by 25 percent in the first half of 2021 on account of additional customs and logistical complexities following the U.K.'s departure from the European Union.
+Ireland also imports from such E.U. countries as the Netherlands (beer, cut flowers), France (beer, wine), and Italy (wine, non-alcoholic beverages).
 Major third country trading partners are Chile (wine, apples), Argentina (wine, animal feed), and New Zealand (wine, bovine semen).
 Ireland is a key destination for U.S. animal feed ingredient exports.
-However, the United States is currently not a major direct supplier of food and beverage products.
-Ireland generally receives many U.S. products including wine, fresh and dried fruit, and confectionery via the U.K., but some products may now route to Ireland via France or the Netherlands, or be shipped directly from the United States post-Brexit.
+However, the United States is currently [when?] not a major direct supplier of food and beverage products.
+Ireland generally receives many U.S. products, including wine, fresh and dried fruit, and confectionery via the U.K., but some products may route to Ireland via France or the Netherlands, or be shipped directly from the United States post-Brexit.

 As of 2018, the Central Intelligence Agency estimates that 66.1% of Ireland's land is used for agriculture; 50.7% of Ireland's land is permanent pasture, while 15.4% of its land is arable.
 Major agricultural products of Ireland include milk, barley, beef, wheat, potatoes, pork, oats, poultry, mushrooms/truffles, and mutton.

 According to a September 2020 report by the Irish Department of Agriculture, Food and the Marine, 164,400 Irish citizens are employed in the agricultural industry, comprising 7.1% of Ireland's workforce.